My Math Journey

 4. I recognized that I still know nearly nothing about what a math researcher’s life was.

-It was one of my happiest moments in my life, as the transfer process wasn’t easy.
-I made up my mind to completely isolate myself in the world of math, disengaging in any meaningless social interactions, and dedicate every time and energy to learning math, to get exceptional in at least one field.
+After this realization, I started taking classes in the math department in the next semester, and successfully transfered at the start of my sophomore year.
+It was one of my happiest moments in my life, as the transfer process wasn’t easy (at least in NTU), so at that time, I made up my mind to completely isolate myself in the world of math, disengaging in any meaningless social interactions, and dedicate every time and energy to learning math, to get exceptional in at least one subfield.

-1. To name a few of my lifetime favorite classic textbook authors: John Milnor, Jean-Pierre Serre, Walter Rudin, Tom M. Apostol, Hideyuki Matsumura, Michael Atiyah, William Fulton, Peter May, Robin Hartshorne, Tom Leinster, James Humphreys. ↩︎
+1. To name a few of my lifetime favorite classic math textbook authors: John Milnor, Jean-Pierre Serre, Walter Rudin, Tom M. Apostol, Hideyuki Matsumura, Michael Atiyah, William Fulton, Peter May, Robin Hartshorne, Tom Leinster, James Humphreys. ↩︎